This post may contain affiliate links. Please read my affiliate policy.

 Looking for a delicious way to fuel your body and keep hunger at bay?
 Here are the top high-protein fruit smoothies that combine nutrient-packed fruits with protein-rich ingredients to support energy and muscle recovery:

-Cherry Collagen Smoothie
+Cherry Collagen Smoothie (21g protein)

-Creamy Banana Smoothie (Easy 5-Minute Recipe)
+Creamy Banana Smoothie (20g protein)

-Vanilla Peach Yogurt Smoothie
+Vanilla Peach Yogurt Smoothie (26g protein)

-Healthy Strawberry Smoothie (creamy + balanced)
+Healthy Strawberry Smoothie (23g protein)

-Peach Probiotic Smoothie
+Peach Probiotic Smoothie (21g protein)

 High-Protein Chocolate Smoothies

-Who says you can’t have chocolate and be healthy at the same time?
+Who says you canโt have chocolate and be healthy at the same time?
 These high-protein chocolate smoothies are basically dessert in a glass:

-Hot Chocolate Smoothie
+Hot Chocolate Smoothie (26g protein)

 Protein-Boosting Smoothie Tips

-Smoothies are satisfying on their own, but if you want to turn them into a true protein powerhouse, these simple upgrades make it easy — and delicious.
+Smoothies are satisfying on their own, but if you want to turn them into a true protein powerhouse, these simple upgrades make it easy โ and delicious.

 - Add protein powder: Whey, pea, hemp, or whey isolate options like Isopure are easy ways to boost protein quickly.
 Some options offer more fiber and nutrients, while others deliver a higher protein punch per scoop.
 You can also check out my guide on making homemade protein powder if you prefer to control exactly what goes into your blend.